Creating Plot Twists

 });

-// Create an event with description in a note
+// Create an event with a schedule

-await this.tools.plot.createActivity({
+await this.tools.plot.createThread({

 title: "Team standup",